Decoherence across phase-space scales: From compass states to general quantum states: PHASE SPACE AND DECOHERENCE: SPECIFIC CASES

 This section focuses on the temporal evolution of the Wigner function of the optimized compass state [Eq.~(\ref{eq:psa_com})] under the influence of the thermal reservoir described by Eq.~(\ref{eq:models_decoh}), considering a range of parameter settings.
 The standard compass state is treated as a special case within the general framework of the optimized compass state.
 The temporal evolution of the Wigner distribution associated with the optimized compass state under the influence of the reservoir is computed using~\cite{hu_time_2009}

 where $\eta=\frac{(x + \text{i}y)}{\sqrt{2}}$ and $\midpoint{T}=(1 + 2 \overline{n})T$, with $T=1-\text{e}^{-2\omega t}$.

-Since the optimal compass state is constructed by employing the sequence of annihilation and creation operators on the standard, which in this case are in the antinormal order ($\hat{a}$ is placed before $\hat{a}^\dagger$), which makes the calculations leading to the temporal evolution of the resulting Wigner functions highly complicated, and using the identities provided in the Ref.~\cite{Hong-Yi_2002} can be used to rewrite these bosonic operators written in their normal order as $\hat{a}^{n}\hat{a}^{\dagger m}=(-\text{i})^{n+m}: H_{n,m}(\text{i} \hat{a}^{\dagger},a):$, where the presence of the bivariate Hermite polynomial $H_{n,m}$ in the integral still complicates the calculation.
-However, by transforming the Hermite polynomial using the generating function from Ref.~\cite{meng2020multi}, $H_{m,n}(x_1,y_1)=\frac{\partial^{n+m}}{\partial s^n \partial m ^m}\text{e}^{-s t+s x_1+t y_1}\big|_{s,t=0}$ makes it comparatively easier to solve.
+Since the optimal compass state is constructed by employing the sequence of annihilation and creation operators on the standard compass state, which in this case are in the antinormal order ($\hat{a}$ is placed before $\hat{a}^\dagger$), which makes the calculations leading to the temporal evolution of the resulting Wigner functions highly complicated, and rewriting these operators in their normal order as $\hat{a}^{n}\hat{a}^{\dagger m}=(-\text{i})^{n+m}: H_{n,m}(\text{i} \hat{a}^{\dagger},a):$ makes the calculation easier~\cite{Hong-Yi_2002}, but the presence of the bivariate Hermite polynomial $H_{n,m}$ in the integral still complicates the calculation, which using the generating function as provided in Eq.~(\ref{hermite}) makes it comparatively easier to reach compact analytical expressions.